efarish/portfolio/llm/graph_curation/README.md

 The approach used will:

 1. Load the source text and split it into chunks.
-2. Perform NER on the text splits (NER).
+2. Perform NER on the text splits.
 3. For the entities found, extract relationships between the entities.
 4. Persist the entities and relationships into a graph database.